 On the scheduled date for the PMAB hearing, if there is a quorum of board members present the hearing will go forward as scheduled.
 If there is not a quorum present, the cases on that day’s agenda will be continued to the next scheduled hearing date.

-After the city inspector is finished testifying, the person who has appealed may ask the city inspector questions about what was said or about the documents that were offered.
-After this cross-examination is complete, the board members may ask questions of the city inspector.
+After the city representative is finished testifying, the person who has appealed may ask the city representative questions about what was said or about the documents that were offered.
+After this cross-examination is complete, the board members may ask questions of the city representative.

 If either side objects to a part of a person’s testimony being heard by the board or a photograph or document being seen by the board, tell the chairperson and tell them why you object.
 The chairperson will then rule on the objection.
 Sometimes before ruling, the chairperson may ask the City Attorney for advice.